jimmoffitt/rules-migrator/Article.md

 ### Introduction

 As announced last [date], a new version of Gnip's real-time PowerTrack is [in the works].
-Everyone using real-time PowerTrack will need to migrate their filtering rules from their version 1.0 systems over to version 2.0 systems.
+Everyone using real-time.
+PowerTrack will need to migrate their filtering rules from their version 1.0 systems over to version 2.0 systems.

+This process is pretty  straightforward, although there are some nuanes.
+Moving to 2.0 provides new methods for matching on Tweets of interest.
+More filtering metadata on linked URLs is available.
+There is also new ways to fine-tune what media is linked to in Tweets.
+Are you only interested only in videos or photos?
+Now you can be more specific...

 This article discusses several topics related to that effort:

++ New PowerTrack Operators.
 + Changes in PowerTrack Operators.
 + Updates to the Rules API.
 + Writing code for the Rules API.
 + Example "Rules Migrator" application.

 ### Changes in PowerTrack Operators

 PowerTrack 2.0 introduces a variety of changes to the Operators available for filtering Tweets of interest from the firehose.
 First, PowerTrack 2.0 introduces a set of new Operators, including emoji filterings, new expanded URL enrichments, and the ability to fine-tune media matching with Operators such as has:video and has:photo.
 See [HERE] for a complete list of what's new.

 Other changes include updates in simple grammar and language classification details, as well as a set of Operators that are being deprecated.

+##### New Operators

 ##### Grammar Updates